paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-223-other-provisions-relating-to-planning-and-solicitation-generally.md

 **(f) Special Authority for Military Construction Projects.—**

-(1) The Secretary of a military department may use funds available to the Secretary under section 2807(a) or 18233(e) of this title to accelerate the design effort in connection with a military construction project for which the two-phase selection procedures described in subsection (c) are used to select the contractor for both the design and construction portion of the project before the project is specifically authorized by law and before funds are appropriated for the construction portion of the project.
+(1) Subject to paragraph (4), each Secretary concerned may use funds available to the Secretary under section 2807(a) or 18233(e) of this title to accelerate the design effort in connection with a military construction project for which the two-phase selection procedures described in subsection (c) are used to select the contractor for both the design and construction portion of the project before the project is specifically authorized by law and before funds are appropriated for the construction portion of the project.
 Notwithstanding the limitations contained in such sections, use of such funds for the design portion of a military construction project may continue despite the subsequent authorization of the project.
 The advance notice requirement of [section 2807(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2807/b&num=0&edition=prelim) shall continue to apply whenever the estimated cost of the design portion of the project exceeds the amount specified in such section.

-(2) Any military construction contract that provides for an accelerated design effort, as authorized by paragraph (1), shall include as a condition of the contract that the liability of the United States in a termination for convenience before funds are first made available for construction may not exceed an amount attributable to the final design of the project.
+(2) Any construction contract for a military construction project that provides for an accelerated design effort, as authorized by paragraph (1), shall include as a condition of the contract that the liability of the United States in a termination for convenience before funds are first made available for construction may not exceed an amount attributable to the final design of the project.

-(3) For each fiscal year during which the authority provided by this subsection is in effect, the Secretary of a military department may select not more than two military construction projects to include the accelerated design effort authorized by paragraph (1) for each armed force under the jurisdiction of the Secretary.
-To be eligible for selection under this subsection, a request for the authorization of the project, and for the authorization of appropriations for the project, must have been included in the annual budget of the President for a fiscal year submitted to Congress under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim).
+(3) Not later than March 1, 2028, and annually thereafter until March 1, 2033, the Secretary of Defense shall submit to the congressional defense committees a report on the use of the authority under this subsection that includes the following:

+  (A) A description of the military construction project for which such authority was used, including project title, location, scope, and rationale for selecting such project.

+  (B) The date of award of a contract for such military construction project, the initial estimated contract value, and the current projected total cost of such project.

+  (C) A comparison of projected schedule for completion of such project with the actual schedule, including dates for completing the design of such project and commencing construction.

+  (D) Any realized or anticipated cost savings or efficiencies, including those related to time, resources, or design innovation, attributable to the use of the authority under this subsection for a military construction project.

+  (E) An assessment of risk management benefits, including any improvements in design flexibility or coordination between contractors and the Secretary concerned.

+  (F) Any challenges encountered, and mitigation efforts made, in the use of such authority for a military construction project.

+(4) Each Secretary concerned may exercise the authority under this subsection using amounts appropriated for such purpose on or after the date of the enactment of this paragraph.

+**(g) Authorization of Progressive Design-build Contracts.—**

+(1) Notwithstanding subsections (b) through (e), the Secretary concerned may enter into a progressive design-build contract for a military construction project under the authority of subsection (a) in accordance with the following requirements:

+  (A) The contract is awarded in a single phase based on qualifications and demonstrated capabilities of the offeror without submission of a detailed construction cost or price proposal at the time of award.

+  (B) The contract provides for collaboration between the Secretary concerned and the contractor to develop and refine the project scope and design, including cost estimates.

+  (C) Following development of the project scope and preliminary design, the contract provide for the Secretary concerned and contractor to negotiate a guaranteed maximum price or other fixed-price agreement for the construction phase of the military construction project.

+  (D) If negotiations described in subparagraph (C) fail, the contract includes terms for termination or renegotiation.

+(2) The Secretary concerned shall issue rules to ensure appropriate oversight, risk management, and contract administration consistent with the requirements of this subsection.

-(4) Not later than March 1, 2008, the Secretary of Defense shall submit to the congressional defense committees a report evaluating the usefulness of the authority provided by this subsection in expediting the design and construction of military construction projects.
-The authority provided by this subsection expires September 30, 2008, except that, if the report required by this paragraph is not submitted by March 1, 2008, the authority shall expire on that date.
+(3) Not later than March 1, 2028, and annually thereafter until March 1, 2033, the Secretary of Defense shall submit to the congressional defense committees a report on the use of the authority under this subsection that includes the following:

+  (A) A description of the military construction project for which such authority was used, including project title, location, scope, and rationale for selecting such project.

+  (B) The date of award of a contract for such military construction project, the initial estimated contract value, and the current projected total cost of such project.

+  (C) A comparison of projected schedule for completion of such project with the actual schedule, including dates for completing the design of such project and commencing construction.

+  (D) Any realized or anticipated cost savings or efficiencies, including those related to time, resources, or design innovation, attributable to the use of the authority under this subsection for a military construction project.

+  (E) An assessment of risk management benefits, including any improvements in design flexibility or coordination between contractors and the Secretary concerned.

+  (F) Any challenges encountered, and mitigation efforts made, in the use of such authority for the military construction project.

+(4) Each Secretary concerned may exercise the authority under this subsection using amounts appropriated for such purpose on or after the date of the enactment of this paragraph.

 ### Statutory Notes

+#### References in Text
+The date of the enactment of this paragraph, referred to in subsecs. (f)(4) and (g)(4), is the date of enactment of Pub.
+L. 119–60, which was approved Dec.
+18, 2025.

 #### Amendments
+2025—Subsec. (f)(1).
+Pub.
+L. 119–60, § 2809(1)(A), substituted “Subject to paragraph (4), each Secretary concerned” for “The Secretary of a military department”.

+Subsec. (f)(2).
+Pub.
+L. 119–60, § 2809(1)(B), substituted “Any construction contract for a military construction project” for “Any military construction contract”.

+Subsec. (f)(3), (4).
+Pub.
+L. 119–60, § 2809(1)(C), amended pars.
+(3) and (4) generally.
+Prior to amendment, pars.
+(3) and (4) read as follows:

+“(3) For each fiscal year during which the authority provided by this subsection is in effect, the Secretary of a military department may select not more than two military construction projects to include the accelerated design effort authorized by paragraph (1) for each armed force under the jurisdiction of the Secretary.
+To be eligible for selection under this subsection, a request for the authorization of the project, and for the authorization of appropriations for the project, must have been included in the annual budget of the President for a fiscal year submitted to Congress under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim).

+“(4) Not later than March 1, 2008, the Secretary of Defense shall submit to the congressional defense committees a report evaluating the usefulness of the authority provided by this subsection in expediting the design and construction of military construction projects.
+The authority provided by this subsection expires September 30, 2008, except that, if the report required by this paragraph is not submitted by March 1, 2008, the authority shall expire on that date.”

+Subsec. (g).
+Pub.
+L. 119–60, § 2809(2), added subsec. (g).

 2021—Pub.
 L. 116–283, § 1813(b), renumbered [section 2305a of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2305a) as this section.

 Subsec. (b).
 Pub.
 L. 116–283, § 1813(b)(1), inserted dash after “or work when”, reorganized remainder of former introductory provisions of subsec. (b) into designated pars.
 (1) to (4), and redesignated former pars.
 (1) to (6) as subpars.
 (A) to (F), respectively, of par.
 (4) and realigned margins.